sinnerschrader/platon/docs/guides-getting-started.md

 * All tokens in a platon design system have a `name`, e.g. "red" and a `value`, e.g. "#ff0000"
 * All predefined Artbaord types take an array of tokens.
 This means they can display more than one token.

-## Add the next Artboard with fonts
+## 3. Add the next Artboard with fonts

-* Define your second "fonts" Artboard like this:
+* Define your second `fonts` Artboard like this:

   ```js
   export default {